 Step 1: Define the Problem

 Defining the issue experienced by the user is usually the first and biggest problem when it comes to performance tuning any system.
 The differences in language used between the IT department and employees of other departments is often vast.
-Issues are thus often defined wrongly or not accurately enough.
+Issues can be defined incorrectly or missing vital details to help solve the problem.
 This usually occurs because IT departments are unable to phrase questions in a way that elicits specific and accurate descriptions of user’s issues from the users.

 “If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”
 Albert Einstein

 Defining the problem isn’t enough.
 To fully gauge the extent of the problem, you need to understand in measurable terms how big the problem is.
 For example, if it’s an issue of delay, how long is the delay in seconds.
 Does it occur in more than one area and at what time?

 Once the problem is defined, we know what we need to measure and which process we need to run to take that measurement.

 Make sure you document the problem and the measurement of it.
 Check out my template for acquiring this data easily from users:

 From the measurement step, we understand what’s actually causing that particular process to run slowly.

 Step 3: Quantify the Cost of the Problem